-We recommend that the paintwork on the cars should not be waxed polished for a period of three months after the car has been painted, to allow for the paint film to 'breathe' and cure correctly.
+We recommend that the paintwork on the cars should not be waxed polished for period of 3 months after the car has been painted, to allow for the paint film to 'breathe' and cure correctly.

 This is assuming normal driving conditions i.e., the car being used and not stored under cover.
 If the car is rarely used we would increase this time to anything up to 6 months.